 Brooker considers Eliot's poetry in three blocks, each represented by a signature masterpiece: "The Love Song of J. Alfred Prufrock," The Waste Land, and Four Quartets.
 She correlates these works with stages in the poet's intellectual and spiritual life: disjunction, ambivalence, and transcendence.
 Using a methodology that is both inductive-moving from texts to theories-and comparative-juxtaposing the evolution of Eliot's mind as reflected in his philosophical prose and the evolution of style as seen in his poetry-Brooker integrates cultural and biographical contexts.
 The first book to read Eliot's poems alongside all of his prose and letters, T. S. Eliot's Dialectical Imagination will revise received readings of his mind and art, as well as of literary modernism.

 "Brooker is among the most accomplished of Eliot scholars; her list of publications, honors, and accomplishments is staggering.
 This latest book is an impressively comprehensive, exhaustively researched, and refreshingly new examination of nearly Eliot's entire corpus.
-Opening unexpected pathways into texts that have been obscured by old, entrenched interpretations, Brooker's analysis proves lucid, sophisticated, and insightful-a remarkably consistent and coherent book that promises to become, like her others, a permanent part of the critical canon."-Anthony J. Cuda, The University of North Carolina, Greensboro, author of The Passions of Modernism: Eliot, Yeats, Woolf, and Mann.
+Opening unexpected pathways into texts that have been obscured by old, entrenched interpretations, Brooker's analysis proves lucid, sophisticated, and insightful-a remarkably consistent and coherent book that promises to become, like her others, a permanent part of the critical canon."- Anthony J. Cuda, author of The Passions of Modernism: Eliot, Yeats, Woolf, and Mann.